Share

 The failure of five large hedge funds, accompanied by a severe economic downturn and high inflation.

-The Fed found, in both cases, the banking system to be resilient and well-capitalized to absorb losses.
+The Federal Reserve found, in both cases, the banking system to be resilient and well-capitalized to absorb losses.

 Scenario 1: